AR (aspect ratio)

 See also directional sheet, square sheet, hex sheet.

 chainmail (also: chainmaille, mail, maille)

 Flexible material composed of small interlocking metal rings.
-In some cases, chainmail can be made of rings that are made from a material that is not metallic (e.g. rubber), or a combination of metal and non-metallic rings, such as rubber, clay, etc.
+In some cases, chainmail can be made of non-metallic rings, such as rubber, clay, etc.

 dimensional weave (cube)